Vermont Roads - VT 15/100

 Looking west at one of the only covered railroad bridges ever built or remaining, in Wolcott.
 The sign above was erected in 1968, at a time when most railroads were still operating even as profits were disappearing.
 The tracks have since been removed, so in hindsight, it was an excellent call to not build a new steel bridge at this location.
 Why would a railroad bridge need to be covered?
 In short, the old myth about covering bridges for horses to not get scared is a lie; otherwise, most bridges in Europe would never have been built because it would have been impossible to cross them.
 The real reason had to do with preserving the structural integrity by avoiding exposure to the elements.
 That's why covered bridges proliferate in northern states from New England to Iowa, but are hard to find (except for modern decorative examples) in the West and South.

-Up to and onto the bridge SB.
+Up to and onto the Fisher Covered Railroad Bridge SB.
 It was never meant to be crossed by pedestrians, even as a rail trail, so there is no clear path to walk without dealing with some seriously large gaps.
 You won't fall through, but you could break an ankle, drop a shoe, or lose an infant or a cat.
 That poor moggy.

 To prove I braved this dangerous crossing, here are photos looking north and south from midspan over the Lamoille River.